-Even though we measured the temperature, pH and conductivity for the most of studied sites, these values are likely influenced by short-term variations occurring as a result of biological activity and climatic deviations.
-Therefore, more biologically meaningful variables were calculated for each sampling site, using several pre-processed environmental data layers.
-First, altitude and 19 bioclimatic variables were obtained from WorldClim database (Hijmans, Cameron, Parra, Jones, & Jarvis, 2005) at resolution of 2.5 arc minutes to characterize the general climatic conditions.
-Since the studied organisms naturally exhibit temporal changes in their composition and abundance, we additionally retrieved average, minimum and maximum temperatures for the period of one month preceding the sampling date, using the timeseries datasets in Chelsa database (Karger et al., 2017).
-Finally, seven physical and chemical soil properties were obtained from the SoilGrids database (soilgrids.org): pH, cation exchange capacity, clay, silt, and sand content, and organic carbon stock and content.
+Although we measured the temperature, pH and conductivity for the most of studied sites, these values are probably influenced by short-term variations occurring as a result of biological activity and climatic deviations.
+Therefore, more biologically meaningful variables were calculated for each sampling site, using several preprocessed environmental data layers.
+First, altitude and 19 bioclimatic variables were obtained from the WorldClim database (Hijmans, Cameron, Parra, Jones, & Jarvis, 2005) at resolution of 2.5 arc minutes to characterize the general climatic conditions.
+Because the studied organisms naturally exhibit temporal changes in their composition and abundance, we additionally retrieved average, minimum and maximum temperatures for the period of 1 month preceding the sampling date, using the timeseries data sets in the Chelsa database (Karger et al., 2017).
+Finally, seven physical and chemical soil properties were obtained from the SoilGrids database (soilgrids.org): pH, cation exchange capacity, clay, silt and sand content, and organic carbon stock and content.
 At every sampling site, climatic and habitat data were obtained by applying either a 1-km or 5-km buffer to limit the effects of spatial bias.
 No sampling site was located on a hillside, to prevent inaccurate data buffering.
-Geographical distance (latitude and longitude) was transformed to the principal coordinates of neighbour matrices (PCNM; Dray, Legendre, & Peres-Neto, 2006) by distGPS and pcnm functions in BoSSA (Lefeuvre, 2018) and vegan (Oksanen et al., 2016) packages in R (ver.
-3.3.3; R Development Core Team), respectively.
+Geographical distance (latitude and longitude) was transformed to the principal coordinates of neighbour matrices (PCNM; Dray, Legendre, & Peres-Neto, 2006) via the distGPS and pcnm functions in BoSSA (Lefeuvre, 2018) and vegan (Oksanen et al., 2016) packages in R (version 3.3.3; R Development Core Team), respectively.

-The relative effects of climate, habitat and geographical distance on the variance in Synura diversity were analysed using variation partitioning in redundancy analyses, using the varpart function in vegan package in R. The effects of environmental and spatial factors were analysed at three levels of diversity, using the affiliation of samples into i) two main S. sphagnicola lineages, ii) four sp1 haplotypes 1A-D, and iii) three sp2 haplotypes 2A-C, as a response variable.
+The relative effects of climate, habitat and geographical distance on the variance in Synura diversity were analysed using variation partitioning in redundancy analyses, with the varpart function in vegan package in R. The effects of environmental and spatial factors were MOLECULAR ECOLOGY - WILE analysed at three levels of diversity, using the affiliation of samples into (i) two main S. sphagnicola lineages, (ii) four sp1 haplotypes 1A-D and (iii) three sp2 haplotypes 2A-C, as a response variable.
 The analyses were run on the subset of 48 samples for which the affiliation into one of the seven sp1 and sp2 haplotypes was recovered (Supporting Information Table S1).
 To identify significant explanatory variables associated with the tested levels of Synura diversity, forward selection by redundancy analysis was used prior to variation partitioning, using the ordiR2step function in vegan package in R.

-The morphological analyses were based on fifteen cultures randomly selected in both the lineage sp1 (seven cultures) and sp2 (eight cultures), respectively.
+The morphological analyses were based on 15 cultures randomly selected in lineage sp1 (seven cultures) and lineage sp2 (eight cultures).
 The cultures were inoculated into fresh media, and after 4-5 weeks of cultivation they were examined with a JEOL 1011 transmission electron microscope.
-For each of these cultures, the five characters were measured in at least 40 randomly scales, as follows: (1) scale length, (2) scale width, (3) spine length, (4) spine width, and (5) rim width.
-The morphological differentiation of S. sphagnicola lineages was evaluated using the principal component analyses (PCA).
-To test for the morphological distinction of the lineages, we performed the linear discriminant analysis (LDA).
-We further evaluated the linear discriminant analysis by randomly selecting 3⁄4 of scales, estimating the parameters on the training data, and classifying the remaining 1⁄4 scales of the holdout sample.
+For each of these cultures, the five characters were measured in at least 40 randomly selected scales, as follows: (i) scale length, (ii) scale width, (ii) spine length, (iv) spine width and (v) rim width.
+The morphological differentiation of S. sphagnicola lineages was evaluated using principal component analyses (PCOs).
+Linear discriminant analysis (LDA) was used to test for the morphological distinction of the lineages.
+We further evaluated the LDA by randomly selecting three-quarters of scales, estimating the parameters on the training data, and classifying the remaining quarter scales of the holdout sample.
 We repeated this 100 times.
-All the analyses were performed in R, using the packages scales (Wickham, 2017), vegan, MASS (Ripley, Venables, Hornik, & Ripley, 2015), and DiscriMiner (Gaston & Sanchez, 2013).
+All the analyses were performed in R, using the packages scales (Wickham, 2017), VEGAN, MASS (Ripley, Venables, Hornik, & Ripley, 2015), and DISCRIMINER (Gaston & Sanchez, 2013).